All Episodes

 Yeah.

-That's like uh no thank you.
+That's like no thank you.

-Um pull yourself out of that world, come back in the real world, have good nutrition, which is what I teach, good food.
+Pull yourself out of that world, come back in the real world, have good nutrition, which is what I teach, good food, surround yourself with things that are beautiful and things that are functional.

 Your life will improve.